Reassertion of British sovereignty over the Falkland Islands (1833): Vernet proclaimed governor by the United Provinces

-The United Provinces proclaimed Luis Vernet as governor of the islands in 1829.
-British diplomatic protests at the appointment and declarations of sovereignty were ignored.
-The United Provinces also granted Vernet exclusive rights to seal hunting in the islands.
-This too was disputed by the British and US consulates at Buenos Aires but once again the diplomatic protests were ignored.
-Vernet continued to provide regular reports to the British consul throughout this period.
+The United Provinces appointed Luis Vernet as governor with rights to seal hunting in the islands.
+This was disputed by the British and US consulates at Buenos Aires.
+Vernet provided reports to the British consul during this period.

 Seal hunting rights and the intervention of the USS Lexington

 In 1831 Vernet with his newly created authority used the services of a Captain Matthew Brisbane in the ship Betsy to capture three US vessels (Breakwater, Superior and Harriet) that were hunting seals in Falklands waters.
 The Breakwater escaped but the catch of the other two ships was confiscated and their crews were arrested.
 Vernet returned to the mainland, bringing senior officers of the US vessels to stand trial for violating restrictions on seal hunting.
 The US consul protested vehemently against the seizure of US ships and the USS Lexington sailed to the Falklands.
 The log of the Lexington reports only the destruction of arms and a powder store, though in his claim against the US government for compensation (rejected by the US government of President Grover Cleveland in 1885) Vernet stated that the settlement was destroyed.
 The islands were declared free from all government and the seven senior members of the settlement, including Vernet and Brisbane, were arrested for piracy and taken to Montevideo, where they were released without charge on the orders of Commodore Rogers.